 - Screening services, including low-dose CT scanning and multi-specialist tumor board peer reviews, for which we have been named a Screening Center of Excellence by the Lung Cancer Alliance

 - Access to the latest clinical trials, including immunotherapy and targeted therapy treatments.
 To learn more about the clinical trials currently available at Moffitt, contact us at 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.

 Our advanced program is also at the forefront of thoracic oncology research, with an on-site lab and bench-to-bedside approach that allows our patients to benefit from the latest breakthroughs as they occur.
 In 2008, Moffitt earned one of the National Cancer Institute’s coveted Specialized Program of Research Excellence (SPORE) grants – one of only six SPORE grants to be awarded to a U.S. cancer center for lung cancer research.

 Referring a patient to Moffitt’s Thoracic Oncology Program is easy.
-Physicians can submit a referral by completing our online form or contact a physician liaison for assistance.
+Physicians can submit a referral by completing our online form or contacting a physician liaison for assistance or support.
 Our team responds to most referrals on the same business day that they were received as part of our commitment to maintaining short referral times.

 Helpful Link: Patients from St. Petersburg, FL